Contents

 Historical Information

-In 1925 the Bauhaus was expelled from Weimar, moved to Dessau and Berlin, and was finally closed by the National Socialists.
-Today, commemorative plaques commemorate the Bauhaus, that like no other university, it was associated with the politics, economy and culture of the Weimar Republic.
+In 1925, the Bauhaus was expelled from Weimar, moved to Dessau and Berlin, and was finally closed by the National Socialists.
+Today, commemorative plaques remind us of the Bauhaus, which was connected to the politics, economy, and culture of the Weimar Republic like no other university.
+In 1996, the Bauhaus sites, the main buildings of the Bauhaus University, and the Haus am Horn were designated UNESCO World Heritage Sites.

 How to get there